 It is easy to feel overwhelmed when it comes to raising money.
-If that describes you, then make sure to check out my buddy Tom Malloy’s business plan template.
+If that describes you, check out Tom Malloy’s business plan template.
 Unlike the majority of templates out there, Tom keeps his simple.
 The template will help you quickly finish your film business plan so you can focus on the next steps of the process.